 This tutorial illustrates how to draw anime and manga hair and some common anime and manga hairstyles for a female character.

-For an in in depth tutorial on anime hair also see:
+For more on drawing anime hair you can also see:

 Drawing Anime and Manga Hair

 Anime hair is often based on real hairstyles but tends to be drawn in clumps rather than individual strands.
 One good reason for this is that if you are drawing multiple frames of animation or multiple panels of a manga it will simply be too time consuming to draw anything overly detailed.

 For long hair the different hair clumps can overlap or interweave with one another just as real long hair is likely to do unless it has been neatly combed and is not curly.

 When drawing keep in mind that long hair cannot stick out as much or be as spiky as short hair as it will be pulled down more by gravity.

 Of course it also depends on how realistic of a hairstyle you want to draw.